Updated: March 27, 2026

 - AIMA (Additional to IMI): Owners of shares in real estate valued above €600,001 will need to pay AIMA, with staggering rates from 0.7 percent to 1.5 percent.

-Legal and Notary Costs
+Legal and notary costs

 - Legal fees: A lawyer will cost you approximately €2,000-€5,000, depending on the type of property, the price, and the complexities of the purchase.